slatedocs/slate/source/includes/_accepting-payments.md

 Payment Routing is an API that combines receive money and disburse money features.
 It allows you to immediately disburse the money once you receive from your customers.
 By integrating to this API, you will get the end-to-end solutions for your business needs.

-For now, you can use API Payment Link or API Virtual Account for the receive money part.
+For now, you can use Payment Link or Virtual Account for the receive money part.

 ### Flow